Christopher Woodside — Chief Operating Officer

 You can contact Chris at ChrisW@nafme.org

-Lynn Tuttle — Director of Public Policy & Professional Development
+Lynn Tuttle — Director of Public Policy, Research, & Professional Development

-Lynn holds a Bachelor’s of Music degree in flute performance from Peabody Conservatory of Music (valedictorian), Bachelor’s and Master’s degrees in the humanities and world history from the Johns Hopkins University (Phi Beta Kappa), and an MBA from the W. P Carey School of Business at Arizona State University.
-She continues to teach flute and perform chamber and choral music in Phoenix, AZ.
+Lynn holds a Bachelor of Music degree in flute performance from Peabody Conservatory of Music (valedictorian), Bachelor and Master of Arts degrees in the humanities and world history from the Johns Hopkins University (Phi Beta Kappa), and an MBA from the W. P Carey School of Business at Arizona State University.
+Lynn continues to teach, study, and perform as a flutist and singer, and is the mother of two young musicians, Peterson (violinist) and Landon (flutist).

 You can contact Lynn at LynnT@nafme.org

-Ronny Lau serves as a Public Policy Advisor for the National Association for Music Education.
+Ronny Lau serves as the Assistant Director of Public Policy for the National Association for Music Education.
 His primary duties involve ESSA implementation, grassroots advocacy capacity building, and federal legislative affairs, where he serves as the Association’s lead strategist on education appropriations.
-In addition, Ronny is highly involved with NAfME’s engagement in several public policy coalitions, including the Committee for Education Funding (CEF), the Title IV, Part A Coalition, and facilitating NAfME’s 35 member-strong Music Education Policy Roundtable.
+In addition, Ronny is highly involved with NAfME’s engagement in several public policy coalitions, including facilitating NAfME’s 35 member-strong Music Education Policy Roundtable and serving as a member of the Board of Directors for the Title IV, Part A Coalition.
+Ronny also engages as NAfME’s primary liaison to the Committee for Education Funding (CEF).

 Prior to joining NAfME, Ronny worked as a Field Organizer in Virginia’s 10th Congressional District for congressional candidate John Foust and Senator Mark Warner, during the 2014 election cycle.
 Ronny also served as a Health Policy Fellow for Congressman Ron Kind from Wisconsin’s 3rd District, then joined NAfME in 2015, where he bridged his passion for both politics and music.
 A Virginia native, Ronny is an alumnus of James Madison University, where he received his degree in Political Science.